strapi/strapi/packages/providers/upload-local/README.md

 ## Configurations

-This provider has only one parameter: `sizeLimit`.
+This provider has two parameters:

+- `sizeLimit` that defines the max size of the file
+- `publicUrlPrefix` that allows for a custom base URL

 ### Provider Configuration